antistatique/drupal-potion/ROADMAP.md

 *Parameters*
 - `source`: The source po file
 - `langcode`: Import the po into the given langcode
-- `--mode`: define the importation mode from 'custom' or 'core'. `custom` is used by default.
+- `--mode`: Define the importation mode from 'customized' or 'non-customized'.
+            Use 'non-customized' when translations are imported from .po files downloaded from localize.drupal.org for example.
+            Use 'customized' when translations are edited from their imported originals on the user interface or are imported as customized.
+            [default: "customized"]
 - `--overwrite`: Overwrite existing translations with value in the source file.
+- `--verbose`: Report table when finish (total, additions, updates, deletes, skips ...).
+- `-q|--quiet`: Do not ask any interactive question.
+- `-h|--help`: Display usage details.

+*Out of Scope parameters*
 - `--progress`: Show progress bar during the importation
-- `--verbose`: Summarise table when finish (imported, skipped, updated ...)
-- `--quiet`: Do not ask any interactive question
 - `--dry-run`: Give a preview of what the command will do

 ### CLI - Export standard po files from Drupal database